stablecog/stablecog/src/lib/md/privacy.md

 - Right to obtain a copy of the personal data you previously shared with us
 - Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

-Stablecog, Inc. has not sold any personal data to third parties for business or commercial purposes.
-Stablecog, Inc. will not sell personal data in the future belonging to website visitors, users, and other consumers.
+IWANDO LLC (Synthica), Inc. has not sold any personal data to third parties for business or commercial purposes.
+Synthica, Inc. will not sell personal data in the future belonging to website visitors, users, and other consumers.

 #### Exercise your rights provided under the Virginia CDPA

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at **privacy@stablecog.com**, by visiting **[stablecog.com/support](https://stablecog.com/support)**, or by referring to the contact details at the bottom of this document.
+You may contact us by email at **support@iwando.com**, by visiting **[synthica.ai/support](https://Synthica.ai/support)**, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your rights, we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.